Wardrobe Staples vs Outfit Formulas

 Do I need both staples and formulas?

-You don’t need both to get dressed.
+You don't need both to get dressed.
 But together they create a powerful system: staples make pairing easy, formulas make the overall outfit feel intentional and repeatable.
+If you can only build one first, start with 10-15 quality staples — formulas emerge naturally once you have good building blocks.

 How many staples should I aim for?